 During the reconstruction period, agriculture in France was criticised for its low efficiency compared with agricultural systems in other countries, such as Denmark, the Netherlands or the United States (see article by Pierre Fromont in Le Monde, 28 May 1946).
-For Fromont, who had published a rural economy treatise, “the agricultural technical revolution is not just about replacing horse or oxen with a tractor; that is only one aspect – undoubtedly the most spectacular, but not the most important.
-The most important instrument in production is the living organism, plant or animal; (…) [they] are the real agricultural machine-tools” (Pierre Fromont, 28 May 1946, “La révolution technique en agriculture et la politique” Le Monde, cited in Cranney, 1996).
-This illustrates the appeal of industrial processes to improve the efficacy and the yield of the agricultural tools and techniques, and one in which living organisms are considered as machines.
+For Fromont, who had published a rural economy treatise, “the agricultural technical revolution is not just about replacing horses or oxen with a tractor; that is only one aspect – undoubtedly the most spectacular, but not the most important.
+The most important instrument in agricultural production is the living organism, plant or animal; (…) [they] are the real agricultural machine-tools” (Pierre Fromont, 28 May 1946, “La révolution technique en agriculture et la politique” Le Monde, cited in Cranney, 1996).
+This statement illustrates the appeal of industrial processes to improve the efficacy and the yield of the agricultural tools and techniques, and one in which living organisms are considered as machines.
 The American Holstein breed was to become the emblem of this logic, whose development is today criticised because the “price to pay” is the fragility of the breed, imposing changes in the tasks of the breeder, who must implement a multitude of animal health measures (Ruet, 2004: 66).

-For Pierre Fromont in 1945, “as in the industrial sector, we have witnessed the ageing and planned for the renewal of our equipment and machine-tools, in agriculture, it is important to consider the efficacy of our biological tools.
+For Pierre Fromont in 1945, “as in the industrial sector, we have witnessed the ageing and planned for the renewal of our equipment and machine-tools, as in agriculture, it is important to consider the efficacy of our biological tools.
 However, it must be admitted that, overall, these tools have not benefitted from the same improvement efforts as exerted in many other countries.
 One must continuously address the issue of efficacy of the living machine-tool […].
 The work towards constructing a breed has been carried out on a smaller scale in France than in Denmark, Great Britain and the United States. […] Thus, to take but just one example, the average annual production of a dairy cow is evaluated at 1800 litres in France and exceeds 3000 litres in Denmark” (ibid.).
 However, for Fromont, and where fate contradicts him, the solution does not lie in importation: “we must get to work immediately.
 Other than the fact that improvement of living organisms is a necessarily slow process, because the cycle must be completed and cannot be rushed, it is almost impossible to have recourse to the method that is used for our industrial machine-tools: imports from other countries” (ibid.).
 Thus, as Flamant (2011) explains, INRA researchers in the 1960s adjusted the Friesian cow breeding programme to meet the “actual situation of farms”: “In the French context of small farms, the economic outcome obviously relies on the sale of milk, which provides for a monthly source of revenue, but also on the added value that meat provides […] they propose a bull breeding programme targeting the French ideal of the Dutch-origin Friesian breed, the Française-Frisonne Pie Noire with a goal of increasing herd milk production to gain competitiveness at a level similar to that of other European Community countries and nonetheless maintain the meat production qualities” (Flamant, 2011:2).
 However, the importation of Holstein genetics will play a major role in the development of the French cattle population.